Presidentty1/nestling-care-log/ios/APP_STORE_CHECKLIST.md

 # App Store Submission Checklist

-Complete checklist for submitting Nestling to the App Store.
+Complete checklist for submitting Nuzzle to the App Store.

 ## Pre-Submission Checks